In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 At Tacos de Canasta “Los Especiales” in the Centro Historico, the tacos are in huge steel baskets.
 Inside and sitting in wicker baskets are hundreds of tacos divided by fillings.

-You’ll find traditional fillings such as chicharrón (pork skin), refried beans, potatoes and chicharrón with green salsa.
+You’ll find traditional fillings such as chicharrón (pork skin), refried beans, potatoes, and chicharrón with green salsa.
 The tacos are moist and steaming to the point of collapse.

 What they lack in attractiveness, they make up for in flavor.
 For instance, one would think a refried bean taco would be uninteresting.
 However, we were amazed at how wrong we were.
 Fresh and tasty, the tacos crumbled in delightful flavors.

-Where To Eat The Best Tacos de Canasta in Mexico City
+Where to Eat the Best Tacos de Canasta in Mexico City

 If you’re visiting the historic center, we recommend Tacos de Canastas for some of the best food in Mexico City.
-They make only four different types of Tacos de Canastas and there’s usually a long but fast moving line.
+They make only four different types of Tacos de Canastas and there’s usually a long but fast-moving line.

 Once you get your order, walk to the back through the narrow corridor and take your place amongst the locals.
 Spice up your tacos with the available salsas and dig in.